If you’ve been in sales for any amount of time, you’re striving to be fearless.

 Human Behavior Coach, Beverly Flaxington has said when it comes to Understanding the Mind of the Buyer, sales reps need to:

 “Resist the urge to ‘overcome objections’.
 When it comes to offering resistance, most people want someone to acknowledge their resistance—not barrel through it!

 If a prospect gives the objection ‘There is too much going on here right now.
 I can’t even focus on this’, it’s not your role to show them how they can focus on it.
 It’s your role to understand what’s happening with them, respect it and see if it is a ‘movable’ obstacle or not.

 You can only do this if you learn how to probe and operate with a true desire to understand the mind of your buyer.”

-Put yourself on the same side of the table as your prospect.
+When it comes to pricing, sales reps should put themselves on the same side of the table as their prospects.
 Listen to them, really hear what they are saying and take note of any resistance or potential obstacles they start putting up.
 Make sure you acknowledge and continue to ask probing questions until you get to the real issue.
-Then address it directly.
+Then, address it directly.

-#4.
-Pricing Fear: What if we are more expensive than the competition?
-Or they say my price is too high?
+Pricing fear #4: What if we are more expensive than the competition?

 “Be THANKFUL that you have a higher price because that equals job security.
 Why?
 Well, because if you have the lowest priced piece of junk then they wouldn’t need highly compensated salespeople to sell it now, would they?”